 To continue in these sins will only result in future suffering.
 If we find any of these in our lives, we need to ask God to cleanse and forgive us so we can live the life He intends for us.
 Because satisfying our present desires isn’t worth losing out on God’s blessings in the future.

-This article is adapted from the Sermon Notes for Dr. Stanley’s message “Sacrificing Your Future for the Pleasure of the Moment,” which aired this past weekend on TV.
+This article was originally published on October 13, 2017 and is adapted from the Sermon Notes for Dr. Stanley’s message “Sacrificing Your Future for the Pleasure of the Moment,” which aired this past weekend on TV.